escapegameibk/microcontroller/ECPROTO.md

 into different code bases, so that it stays maintainable and doesn't look too dumb.

-## Special devices
+## device capablilities

-Some devices have a more special use-case than just plainely GPIO, for example controlling multiple SPI-slaves, uart device controllers, etc. Therefore special devices hae been introduced to the protocol in order to be flexible enough to handle the very strange situations in an escape room.
+Some devices have a more special use-case than just plainely GPIO, for example controlling multiple SPI-slaves, uart device controllers, etc. Therefore special devices hae been introduced to the protocol in order to be flexible enough to handle the very strange situations in an escape room and the corresponding strange hardware.
+It has therefore been decided to implement a way to request what an ECP device is capable of, and a way to handle special situations.

-### Action IDs 0x10 and 0x11

-In order to avoid protocol pollution with too many action IDs used up just for special device interaction, special device interaction has been limited to the IDs 0x10 and 0x11.
-Any other IDs should be avoided unless it is impractical to implement the response that was, for example if the response has to indicate something to other clients, or repeaters.

-#### Action 0x10

-The 0x10 command may be used on any device to retrieve it's available special devices.
-This command may fail with an error response in case the command has not been implemented, in which case the slave may be assumed to ONLY contain GPIO.
-A master request may use 0x10 as action id and an empty payload to request a list of special devices from a slave.
-A response must start with the amount of special device kinds as the very first byte of the payload, followed by a list of the specified amount of special device IDs.
-A NULL-Termination is not required.

 #### Special device IDs

-The following special device IDs have been specified thus far:
+The following device capablility IDs have been specified thus far:

 0. GPIO:
-	A ID of the numeric value 0 specifies that the device is GPIO capable.
+	An ID of the numeric value 0 specifies, that a device is GPIO capable.
-	It is not nescessary for a device to have GPIO capability, though it is required to answer to the register count and register list commands.
+	It is not nescessary for a device to have GPIO capability.

 1. OLD ANALOG:
 	An ID of the numeric value 1 specifies that the device is compatiable